raas-dev/artery/README.md

 organisation, see
 [creating Azure DevOps resources programmatically](devops/README.md).

-For public projects, **don't let PRs to be deployed to a shared environment** without a review from a core member as doing so might compromise security.
+For **public Azure DevOps projects, don't allow PRs to be deployed** without a review from a team member as doing so might compromise security.

 ### Deployment triggers